 MOTS-c

-MOTS-c is a well studied compound
+MOTS-c is a phase 1 compound

 Obesity and Insulin Sensitivity Study - Lee et al.